 A DWLOC will vary depending on the toxic endpoint, drinking water consumption, and body weights.
-Default body weights and consumption values as used by the USEPA Office of Water are used to calculate DWLOCs: 2L/70 kg (adult male), 2L/60 kg (adult female), and 1L/10 kg (child).
+Default body weights and consumption values as used by the US EPA Office of Water are used to calculate DWLOCs: 2Liter/70 kilogram (adult male), 2L/60 kg (adult female), and 1L/10 kg (child).
 Default body weights and drinking water consumption values vary on an individual basis.
-This variation will be taken into account in more refined screening-level and quantitative drinking water exposure assessments.
+This variation will be taken into account in more refined screening level and quantitative drinking water exposure assessments.
 Different populations will have different DWLOCs.
 Generally, a DWLOC is calculated for each type of risk assessment used: acute, short-term, intermediate-term, chronic, and cancer.

-When EECs for surface water and ground water are less than the calculated DWLOCs, OPP concludes with reasonable certainty that exposures to fludioxonil in drinking water (when considered along with other sources of exposure for which OPP has reliable data) would not result in unacceptable levels of aggregate human health risk at this time.
+When EECs for surface water and ground water are less than the calculated DWLOCs, OPP concludes with reasonable certainty that exposures to fluroxypyr in drinking water (when considered along with other sources of exposure for which OPP has reliable data) would not result in unacceptable levels of aggregate human health risk at this time.
 Because OPP considers the aggregate risk resulting from multiple exposure pathways associated with a pesticide's uses, levels of comparison in drinking water may vary as those uses change.
-If new uses are added in the future, OPP will reassess the potential impacts of fludioxonil on drinking water as a part of the aggregate risk assessment process.
+If new uses are added in the future, OPP will reassess the potential impacts of fluroxypyr on drinking water as a part of the aggregate risk assessment process.

 1. Acute risk.
-Because the acute endpoint applies to one population subgroup, females (13-50 years old), the acute risk assessment was conducted only for this group.
-An acute dose and endpoint were not selected for the U.S. population (including infants and children) because there were no effects of concern observed in oral toxicology studies, including maternal toxicity in the developmental toxicity studies in rats and rabbits, that are attributable to a single exposure (dose).
+Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food to fluroxypyr will occupy 1.5% of the aPAD for females 13-50 years old, the only population sub-group of concern.
+A dose and endpoint were not selected for the U.S. population, including infants and children because there were no effects observed in oral toxicology studies including maternal toxicity in the developmental toxicity studies in rats and rabbits that are attributable to a single exposure (dose).
+Therefore, a risk assessment is not required for this population subgroup.

-Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food to fludioxonil will occupy 0.7% of the aPAD for females (13-50 years old).
-In addition, despite the potential for acute dietary exposure to fludioxonil in drinking water, after calculating DWLOCs and comparing them to conservative model estimated environmental concentrations of fludioxonil in surface and ground water, EPA does not expect the aggregate exposure to exceed 100% of the aPAD, as shown in the following Table 2:
+In addition, despite the potential for acute dietary exposure to fluroxypyr in drinking water, after calculating DWLOCs and comparing them to conservative model estimated environmental concentrations of fluroxypyr in surface and ground water, EPA does not expect the aggregate exposure to exceed 100% of the aPAD, as shown in the following Table 2:

-TABLE 2.-AGGREGATE RISK ASSESSMENT FOR ACUTE EXPOSURE TO FLUDIOXONIL cPAD for children 1 to 6 years old.
-Based on the use pattern, chronic residential exposure to residues of fludioxonil is not expected.
-In addition, despite the potential for chronic dietary exposure to fludioxonil in drinking water, after calculating DWLOCs and comparing them to conservative model of EECs fludioxonil in surface and ground water, EPA does not expect the aggregate exposure to exceed 100% of the cPAD, as shown in the following Table 3:
+TABLE 2. - AGGREGATE RISK ASSESSMENT FOR ACUTE EXPOSURE TO FLUROXYPYR cPAD for children 1-6 years old.
+There are no residential uses for fluroxypyr that result in chronic residential exposure to fluroxypyr.
+In addition, despite the potential for chronic dietary exposure to fluroxypyr in drinking water, after calculating DWLOCs and comparing them to conservative model estimated environmental concentrations of fluroxypyr in surface and ground water, EPA does not expect the aggregate exposure to exceed 100% of the cPAD, as shown in the following Table 3: